A practical guide to the Freshdesk Orchestration Center (2026)

 Enterprise$119/agent/monthAI-powered virtual agent, sandbox, orchestration limits up to 20,000/month

-• Total control: A simple, visual workflow engine lets you decide exactly what the AI should handle, from answering questions and tagging tickets to calling external APIs to get real-time info.
+• Intuitive control: A visual engine lets you define what the AI handles, from answering questions to calling external APIs.

-• Test with confidence: Use the one-of-a-kind simulation mode to check performance, forecast your savings, and build total confidence before you flip the switch.
+• Advanced simulation: Use simulation mode to check performance and build confidence before launch.

 Should you use the Freshdesk Orchestration Center?